-Graduates possessing UMSL computer science degrees find quality work quickly, landing careers in banking, health care, engineering, manufacturing, law, finance and management.
+Graduates possessing UMSL undergraduate or graduate computer science degrees find quality work quickly, landing technical careers in banking, health care, engineering, manufacturing, law, finance and management.
 Others work in areas such as systems management, information systems and data management.

 The University of Missouri–St. Louis is the largest public research university located in Missouri's most populous and economically important region.
 Founded in 1963, we enroll nearly 17,000 students, and we are home to more than 1,400 faculty members.